Gradwill/libft/README.md

 # libft
-My own programming practice recreation of the some of the standard C libc Functions
+libft is an academic recreation of some of the standard c library functions